iterative/ldb-resources/README.md

 # α README

-Label Database or **LDB** is an **open-source** tool for **data-centric** science and machine learning projects.
-It works **upstream from model training** and intends to organize **data in your existing storage or data lake** into virtual datasets.
+Label Database or **LDB** is an **open-source** tool for **data-centric** AI and machine learning projects.
+It works **upstream from model training** and intends to organize data in the **existing storage or data lake** into virtual datasets.

 **LDB** aims to displace ad-hoc dataset management and de-duplication tools – such as file folders, spreadsheets and SQL databases.
 In the upstream direction, LDB can interface with labeling software, and in the downstream direction LDB integrates with model-based ML pipelines.

 **Key LDB features**:

 *  MLOps-grade **command line** experience.
 Does not require installing and maintaining any databases.
 * Lightweight management of data sources.
 Data objects can exist anywhere in S3, Google Cloud, Azure, or local storage.
-There is **no need to move or duplicate data objects** in order to create, share or modify datasets.
+There is **no need to move or duplicate** data objects in order to create, share or modify virtual datasets.
-* Advanced management and versioning of datasets.
+* Advanced manipulation and versioning for virtual datasets.
 Datasets can be cloned, queried, merged, and sampled. **Every change in a dataset is tracked**, and provenance of constituent objects can be verified at all times.
-* Label-aware operations. **Objects can be selected based on annotation metadata, file attributes, or custom ML model query**, and changes to ingress object metadata are versioned.
+* Label-aware operations.
+Objects can be selected based on **annotation metadata, file attributes, or custom ML model queries**, and changes to ingress object metadata are versioned.
 * **LDB datasets are reproducible,** **shareable, and fast to materialize**.
 A particular dataset version will always point to the same set of data objects and annotations.
 Datasets are cached during instantiation, so transfers from cloud locations are accelerated.

 ### Contents